sneha15/Synthetic-Medical-Data/README.md

 # Synthetic Medical Data Simulation

 This project simulates patient flow in a synthetic medical setting using Python and Plotly.
-It includes demographic analysis, queue modeling, doctor-patient assignment, and diagnostic testing stages.
+It includes demographic analysis, patient flow patterns, queue modeling, doctor-patient assignment, and diagnostic testing stages.

 ## 📊 Interactive Notebook